drduh/macOS-Security-and-Privacy-Guide/README.md

 You can even replace all ad images with pictures of kittens by running a local web server.

-Consider logging all privoxy requests so you can be inspired to write custom rules.
+Consider logging and monitoring privoxy requests so you can be inspired to write custom rules.

 ## Web browsing
 The web browser is poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.